leanprover/lean4/doc/list.md

 #eval List.cons "a" ["b", "c", "d"]     -- ["a", "b", "c", "d"]
 ```

-Notice that Lean is able to infer the list element type in these cases, createing `List nat` and `List String`.
+Notice that Lean is able to infer the list element type in these cases, creating `List Nat` and `List String`.

-Notice also that `[]` is short hand for `List.nil` and that it is missing any list element type.
-To
+Notice also that `[]` is short hand for `List.nil` and that it cannot infer any implicit list element type.
-resolve this you can write the following:

 There is special syntax for `cons`, namely, `::` as follows: